-The list of UAE holidays in 2020 have been announced and much like 2019, the holidays for both public and private sector have been unified.
+The list of UAE holidays in 2023 have been announced and much like the previous years, the holidays for both public and private sector have been unified.
 This means that employees from private companies will have the same number of holidays as government employees.

 Please take note that some of these dates are still subject to moon sighting, so they could still change.
 We should also wait for the official announcement from the UAE government as each date/event draws near.

 It’s good that we are aware of what are the vacations listed in the UAE to make arrangements accordingly.
 Be advised that if you might be working on a holiday, you should receive proper salary/remuneration as per UAE labour.

 Without further ado, here are the UAE public holidays in the coming year:

 Holidays for the year 2023